gigalixir/gigalixir-cli/docs/source/main.rst

 .. code-block:: bash

-    gigalixir add_domain $APP_NAME www.example.com
+    gigalixir domains:add www.example.com

 If you have version 0.27.0 or later of the CLI, you'll be given instructions on what to do next.
-If not, run :bash:`gigalixir domains $APP_NAME` and use the :bash:`cname` value to point your domain at.
+If not, run :bash:`gigalixir domains` and use the :bash:`cname` value to point your domain at.

 This will do a few things.
 It registers your fully qualified domain name in the load balancer so that it knows to direct traffic to your containers.
 It also sets up SSL/TLS encryption for you.
 For more information on how SSL/TLS works, see :ref:`how-tls-works`.